ubccpsc/310/docs/26w1/syllabus.md

 assignments are released so that no section is disadvantaged by meeting later in the block.

 **Marking.**
-The purpose of labs is to give you opportunities to practice and work through your confusions with your peers and TAs, not that you get them all correct the first time.
+The purpose of labs is to give you opportunities to practice and clarify misunderstandings with your peers and TAs, not that you get them all correct the first time.
 Lab assignments are marked largely for completion and are worth just 10% of your course grade.
-We encourage you to use them as learning opportunities and ask TAs and your peers about confusions or for feedback.

 The exams are worth
 70%, and they ask you to do what the lab assignments ask: take code or a design you have not seen,